-A new study shows popular e-cigarette products are contaminated with bacterial and fungal toxins exposure to which have been associated with lung diseases such as asthma, bronchitis and COPD.
-According to an NBC news report, the study conducted by the Harvard School of Public Health and published in the journal Environmental Health Perspectives, found that dozens of popular e-cigarette products are contaminated with these toxins that can cause lung disease.
+A new study shows popular e-cigarette products are contaminated with bacterial and fungal toxins, exposure to which has been associated with lung diseases such as asthma, bronchitis, and COPD.
+According to an NBC news report, the study conducted by the Harvard School of Public Health and published in the journal Environmental Health Perspectives found that dozens of popular e-cigarette products are contaminated with these toxins that can cause lung disease.
 The impurities were found in nearly a quarter of single-use e-cigarette cartridges and in over three-quarters of e-liquids.

 Harmful Toxins Cause Lung Disease

-Authors of the study say the discovery of toxins in e-cigarette products adds to the growing concerns regarding the safety of e-cigarettes.
-Researchers examined 75 popular e-cigarette products — 37 single-use cartridges and 38 e-liquids from 10 top-selling U.S. brands.
-They found that 23 percent contained traces of endotoxin, a potent inflammatory molecule found in bacteria.
+Authors of the study say the discovery of toxins in e-cigarette products adds to the growing concerns regarding their safety.
+Researchers examined 75 popular e-cigarette products—37 single-use cartridges and 38 e-liquids from 10 top-selling U.S. brands.
+They found that 23 percent contained endotoxin, a potent inflammatory molecule in bacteria.
 And 61 out of 75 products, 81 percent, contained traces of glucan, a toxic substance found in the cell walls of most fungi.

-Exposure to these toxins has been associated with a number of health problems including lung disease.
-The study also found that the concentrations of endotoxins were elevated in fruit-flavored products, indicating that the raw materials used in the production of those flavors might be a source of contamination.
+Exposure to these toxins has been associated with many health problems, including lung disease.
+The study also found that the concentrations of endotoxins were elevated in fruit-flavored products, indicating that the raw materials used in producing those flavors might be a source of contamination.
 Researchers say the contamination could have occurred during or after the production of the ingredients.
-The researchers also say that potential exposure of e-cigarette users to harmful toxins only strengthens the argument for stronger e-cigarette regulation.
+The researchers also say that the potential exposure of e-cigarette users to harmful toxins only strengthens the argument for stronger e-cigarette regulation.

 Youth Use of E-Cigarettes

-The use of e-cigarettes has been steadily increasing in recent years, especially among high school and middle school students.
-The Centers for Disease Control and Prevention (CDC) estimates that more than three million high school students used e-cigarettes in 2018, which is an increase from 220,000 in 2011.
+The use of e-cigarettes has steadily increased in recent years, especially among high school and middle school students.
+The Centers for Disease Control and Prevention (CDC) estimates that more than three million high school students used e-cigarettes in 2018, an increase from 220,000 in 2011.
 The CDC also found a 78 percent increase in e-cigarette use by teens from 2017 to 2018.

 Our product defect attorneys have long been concerned about the adverse health effects of e-cigarettes and the danger e-cigarette batteries pose in terms of fires and explosions.
-There is no question that these products need to be regulated at the earliest to prevent serious injuries and illnesses.
+There is no question that these products need to be regulated as soon as possible to prevent serious injuries and illnesses.

 Source: https://www.nbcnews.com/health/kids-health/popular-e-cigarette-products-contaminated-bacterial-fungal-toxins-study-finds-n997781